Case study on Class/Homework

 - Whilst most instructions are delivered verbally, staff reinforce this by writing the key points on the board or by providing a worksheet

-- The classroom assistant carries blue Postit notes to clarify the ‘unwritten’ class rules that he may not pick up on (see examples below)
+- The classroom assistant carries blue Postit notes to clarify the ‘unwritten’ class rules that may not be easy for him )

 - Homework is written on the board and time is set aside to write it down at the start of class.
 At home, there is time is set aside each day to complete homework.
 C.’s homework diary is colour coded e.g. yellow- complete on a Monday